 Calculus calculator derivatives and integrals

 Helooo Engpocket friends, if you are an engineer, you must know that nothing stays static.
 Temperatures fluctuate, changing speeds, or structures vibrate.
 How to understand these changes?
 We can use calculus!
-Whether to analyzed cooling rate of an HVAC system or the stress on a pipe.
+Whether to analyze cooling rate of an HVAC system or the stress on a pipe.

 To help you calculate calculus faster, this calculus calculator helps you compute the rate of change (Derivative) and the accumulation of quantities (Integral).